webbuilders-group/silverstripe-kapost-bridge/docs/en/extending.md

 This module provides support for basic page types in SilverStripe, aka the default Page class in a raw installer.
 This documentation will help you get to the point were you have custom page types as well as support for more advanced extensions such as non-page data objects.
 It assumes you understand how to use the SilverStripe [extensions api](http://docs.silverstripe.org/en/developer_guides/extending/extensions/).

 ### Conversion History
-If you are using a custom ``KapostObject`` extension and you want version history you will need to create your own history record see the [custom types documentation](custom-types.md#for-custom-objects) for more information.
+If you are using a custom ``KapostObject`` extension and you will need to have your destination object define ``CMSEditLink`` see the [custom types documentation](custom-types.md#for-custom-objects) for more information.

 ### Available Extension Points
 #### KapostService
  - ``newPost($blog_id, array $content, int $publish, bool $isPreview)`` Allows for overriding of the metaWeblog.newPost handling & response.
 What is returned to Kapost is the first non-empty result from extensions.
 This should return the post's id (for example KapostPage_10) on success, throw an error response or return null.
 See the [custom types documentation](custom-types.md) for more information.
 Note you should set the KapostObject->IsPreview based on the $isPreview parameter.
+Before or after writing make sure you call ``validate_incoming`` on your Kapost Object before or after writing see [custom types documentation][custom-types.md#validating-incoming-content] for more information.
  - ``updateNewKapostPage(KapostObject $obj, $blog_id, array $content, int $publish, bool $isPreview)`` Allows for setting of custom page extension fields based on the data from Kapost.
 Note that *you must call write* on the KapostObject to save your changes.
+As well it's important to note that the ``KapostObject::validate_incoming()`` method is called after this extension point allowing you to define your own validation rules for the incoming content.
  - ``editPost($content_id, array $content, int $publish, bool $isPreview)`` Allows for overriding of the metaWeblog.editPost handling & response.
 What is returned to Kapost is the first non-empty result from extensions.
 This should return true on success, throw an error response or return null.
 Note you should set the KapostObject->IsPreview based on the $isPreview parameter.
+Before or after writing make sure you call ``validate_incoming`` on your Kapost Object before or after writing see [custom types documentation][custom-types.md#validating-incoming-content] for more information.
  - ``updateEditKapostPage(KapostObject $kapostObj, $content_id, array $content, int $publish, bool $isPreview)`` Allows for setting of custom page extension fields based on the data from Kapost.
 Note that *you must call write* on the KapostObject to save your changes.
+As well it's important to note that the ``KapostObject::validate_incoming()`` method is called after this extension point allowing you to define your own validation rules for the incoming content.
  - ``getPost($content_id)`` Allows for overriding the metaWeblog.getPost handling & response to Kapost about the requested content.
 This can be used for sending information about non-page extension Kapost objects it should return an array similar to what is [defined here](https://gist.github.com/icebreaker/546f4223dc07a9e2e6e9#metawebloggetpost).
 What is returned to Kapost is the first non-empty result from extensions.
  - ``updatePageMeta(Page $page)`` Allows for modification of the page meta data to be added to the response to Kapost.
 This should return a map of field's to it's content.
  - ``updateObjectMeta(KapostObject $object)`` Allows for modification of the KapostObject's meta data to be added to the response to Kapost.
 This should return a map of field's to it's content.